Shafie Apdal

-Datuk Seri Panglima Mohd Shafie bin Apdal (Jawi: محمد ساڤي بن أفضل; born 20 October 1956) is a Malaysian politician who has served as the Member of Parliament (MP) for Semporna since April 1995, State Leader of the Opposition of Sabah since September 2020 and Member of the Sabah State Legislative Assembly (MLA) for Senallang since May 2018.
+Mohd Shafie bin Apdal (Jawi: محمد شافعي بن أفضل; born 20 October 1957) is a Malaysian politician who has served as the Member of Parliament (MP) for Semporna since April 1995, State Leader of the Opposition of Sabah since September 2020 and Member of the Sabah State Legislative Assembly (MLA) for Senallang since May 2018.
 He served as the 15th Chief Minister and the State Minister of Finance of Sabah from May 2018 to September 2020, Minister of Rural and Regional Development from April 2009 to July 2015 and Vice-President of the United Malays National Organisation (UMNO), a component party of the ruling Barisan Nasional (BN) coalition.
 He has served as the 1st and founding President of Heritage Party (WARISAN) since October 2016.
 He lost the power as Chief Minister of Sabah following the defeat of his coalition WARISAN + in the 2020 state election.

 Early life and education

 Mohd.
-Shafie bin Apdal was born in 1956 in Semporna, Sabah, Malaysia into a Bajau family.
+Shafie bin Apdal was born on 20 October 1957 in Semporna, Sabah, Malaysia into a Bajau Filipino family.
 He is the nephew of Sakaran Dandai, who was the eighth Chief Minister of Sabah and its former governor as well.

 Shafie completed his secondary education in Victoria Institution, Kuala Lumpur (but attended Sabah College, Kota Kinabalu for his middle school).
 He has a Diploma in Shipping Management from the London Business College (not to be confused with the London Business School).
 In 1992, he received his Bachelor in Economics (Hons) from North Staffordshire Polytechnic, England.